-Copy an Existing File
+Copying an Existing File

 Use the cp command to copy an existing file.
 You can specify the path and filename for the original file being copied as well as the path and filename for the new copy being created.
 If no path is specified, the command assumes the current directory.
-The following syntax copies the Kos.img file from the working directory to the certified directory.
+The following syntax copies the Fos.img file from the working directory to the switch directory.

 '''

-->cp /flash/working/Kos.img /flash/certified
+->cp /flash/working/Fos.img /flash/switch

 '''

 This second example presumes that the user's current directory is the /flash/working directory.
 Here, it is not necessary to specify a path for the original file.
-A copy of Kos.img will appear in the /flash/certified directory once the following command is executed.
+A copy of Fos.img will appear in the /flash/switch directory once the following command is executed.

 '''

-->cp Kos.img /flash/certified
+->cp Fos.img /flash/switch

 '''

-This third example presumes that the user's current directory is the flash directory.
+This third example presumes that the user's current directory is the /flash/switch directory.
 To copy a file into the same directory where the file currently exists, the user must specify a new filename.
-The following command will result in the Kbase.img file being copied into the /flash/working directory under the new name of newfile.img.
-Both Kos.img and its copy newfile.img will appear in the /flash/working directory.
+The following command will result in the Fos.img file being copied into the /flash/working directory under the new name of newfile.img.
+Both Fos.img and its copy newfile.img will appear in the /flash/working directory.

+'''

-->cp /flash/working/Kbase.img newfile.img
+->cp /flash/working/Fos.img newfile.img

+'''